0auBSQ/Cub3D-random-maze-generator/Cub3D_Random_Map_Generator/README.md

 ./generator -e0240
 ```

-The -e0240 flag here will generate a samble 11x11 valid maze with a reasonable amout of sprites.
+The -e0240 flag here will generate a sample 11x11 valid maze with a reasonable amout of sprites.
 Use -e02(frequency) for Cub3D, (frequency : 10 : low amount of sprites, 40 : moderate amount of sprites, 100 : high amount of sprites)

 - Few interesting parameters combinaisons